ApistatCommander/Ocean-Analysis/source/shiny/tabs/report.md

 ## Limitations

-Some limitations is in the way that some of the data is collected because there maybe some uncertainty as result of the methods that are used for collected.
-For example, for some datasets there is little observational data, so a numerical model and simulation is used to track plastics instead.
+Some limitations is in the way that some of the data is collected because there maybe some uncertainty as result of the methods that are used for collection.
+For example, for some datasets, there is little observational data, so a numerical model and simulation is used to track plastics instead.
 Further uncertainties can be a result of anomalies in the environment such as the currents in the ocean.
 Furthermore, some datasets have greater focuses on certain regions than other regions.
 Therefore, this can mean that some regions may not be accounted for, and, in turn, some populations may be excluded as well.
 Likewise, since the ocean is so vast, some parts of the ocean cannot be accounted for.
 This can mean that some creatures, such as those deep in the deep-sea, may not be able to be accounted for due to being unstudied.

 ## Findings
 #### Research Question 1